Myanmar Army: Regional Military Commands (RMC)

-For better command and communication, the Tatmadaw formed a Regional Military Commands (တိုင်း စစ်ဌာနချုပ်) structure in 1958.
+For a better command and communication, the Tatmadaw formed a Regional Military Commands (တိုင်း စစ်ဌာနချုပ်) structure in 1958.
 Until 1961, there were only two regional commands, they were supported by 13 infantry brigades and an infantry division.
 In October 1961, new regional military commands were opened and leaving only two independent infantry brigades.
-In June 1963, the Naypyidaw Command was temporarily formed in Yangon with the deputy commander and some staff officers drawn from Central Command.
-It was reorganised and renamed as Yangon Command on 1 June 1965.

-A total of 337 infantry and light infantry battalions organised in Tactical Operations Commands, 37 independent field artillery regiments supported by affiliated support units including armoured reconnaissance and tank battalions.
+A total of 517 infantry and light infantry battalions are commanded by the Regional Military Commands, and organised under the direct control of RMCs, into Military Operation Commands, Light Infantry Divisions and Tactical Operations Commands.
+Additionally, nationwide there are 100 Artillery Battalions, 24 Armoured/tank Battalions and 9 Missile Battalions.

 RMCs are similar to corps formations in Western armies.
-The RMCs, commanded by major general, are managed through a framework of Bureau of Special Operations (BSOs), which are equivalent to field army group in Western terms.
+The RMCs, commanded by major general, are managed through a framework of Bureau of Special Operations (BSOs), which are equivalent to field army group in Western terms..

 Commanders of Regional Military Commands

 Regional Operations Commands (ROC)

 Regional Operations Commands (ROC) (ဒေသကွပ်ကဲမှု စစ်ဌာနချုပ်) are commanded by a brigadier general, are similar to infantry brigades in Western Armies.
 Each consists of 4 Infantry battalions (Chay Hlyin Tatyin), HQ and organic support units.
 Commander of ROC is a position between LID/MOC commander and tactical Operation Command (TOC) commander, who commands three infantry battalions.
 The ROC commander holds financial, administrative and judicial authority while the MOC and LID commanders do not have judicial authority.
+ROC (Laukkai) was captured by MNDAA on Jan 5, 2024.

 Military Operations Commands (MOC)

 Military Operations Commands (MOC) (စစ်ဆင်ရေးကွပ်ကဲမှုဌာနချုပ်), commanded by a brigadier-general are similar to Infantry Divisions in Western Armies.
 Each consists of 10 Mechanised Infantry battalions equipped with BTR-3 armoured personnel carriers, Headquarters and support units including field artillery batteries.
-These ten battalions are organised into three Tactical Operations Commands: one Mechanised Tactical Operations Command with BTR-3 armoured personnel carriers, and two Motorized Tactical Operations Command with EQ-2102 6x6 trucks.
+These ten battalions are organised into three Tactical Operations Commands: one Mechanised Tactical Operations Command with BTR-3 armoured personnel carriers, and two Motorised Tactical Operations Command with EQ-2102 6x6 trucks.